-If the benefits-in-kind are granted an administrative concession or exempted from Income Tax, they do not need to be included in Appendix 8A.
+If the benefits-in-kind are granted an administrative concession or exempted from income tax, they need not be included in Appendix 8A.

 Appendix 8B must be completed if the employee obtained gains or profits from Employee Stock Option (ESOP) Plans or other forms of Employee Share Ownership (ESOW) Plans.

-If an employee is registered with ESOP or ESOW plans, they can buy shares in the company they are employed by.
+If an employee is registered with ESOP or ESOW plans, they can buy shares in the company they are employed.
 All gains or profits from these shares will be taxed accordingly.

-Appendix 8S must be completed if the employer has made extra CPF contributions to the employee, and/or have claimed, or will claim a refund on extra CPF contributions.
+Form IR8S must be completed if the employer has made extra CPF contributions to the employee and/or have claimed or will claim a refund on extra CPF contributions.

 How Do You Submit Form IR8A to IRAS?

-If you have any doubts as to whether your company is registered for AIS, you can check via this IRAS Service.
+If you have any doubts as to whether your company is registered for AIS, you can check via the IRAS Service.

-If you choose to submit your IR8A forms manually, you can download the Offline Application here.
-Be aware that this option will only be available until December 2022.
+If you choose to submit your IR8A forms manually, you can download the Offline Application.

 Whichever method you use to submit your Form IR8A, we advise that you give your employees copies of their own IR8A records.